surniaulula/wpsso/readme.txt

 	* Refactored SucomNotice methods to handle / store notices for different user IDs than the current user ID.

 == Upgrade Notice ==

+= 4.14.1-dev.2 =

+(2018/09/28) Moved all column related options from the SSO &gt; Advanced &gt; Custom Meta tab to a new Table Columns tab.

 = 4.14.0 =